 Soil Temperature Gardening

 Soil temperature gardening involves the placement of thin, clear plastic over the soil, with its edges buried within an outer trench.
 Large rolls of plastic can be obtained at most home and garden centers.
 Plastic uses the sun’s heat to raise soil temperatures.
-In fact, when properly done, the soil can reach temperatures up to 120 degrees F. or more.
-These high temperatures easily wipe out many soilborne diseases and other garden pests in the soil.
+In fact, when properly done, the soil can reach temperatures up to 120 F. (49 C.) or more.
+These high temperatures easily wipe out many soil-borne diseases and other garden pests in the soil.

 How to Solarize Garden Beds

 Before laying any plastic, a trench should to be incorporated around the outer edges of the garden.
-The depth can be anywhere from 8-12 inches and about a foot wide in order to secure the plastic in place.
+The depth can be anywhere from 8 to 12 inches (20 to 30 cm.) and about a foot (30 cm.) wide in order to secure the plastic in place.
 Once the trench has been dug out and the garden area raked smooth, the plastic is ready to be placed.
 Cover the entire garden area with the plastic, placing the edges into the trench and backfilling with the excavated soil.

 Be sure to keep the plastic pulled tight as you go.
 The closer the plastic fits against the soil, the fewer air pockets will be present, allowing the soil to retain more heat.
-Once you have finished laying the plastic, it should be left in place for about 4-6 weeks.
+Once you have finished laying the plastic, it should be left in place for about four to six weeks.